holaphil/garbarnation-aab73/content/pages/blog/template.md

       temperatures that can adjust to match the beer inside.
 There are large ones, small ones, tall ones, glass-door ones, doubles, triples and pretty much any color or design you can imagine.

+      Here are a few things to consider…

+      **Size**

+      It all depends on what you’re looking for and what space you have to work with.
+One rule of thumb when considering size is to think of what beers you like.
+If you prefer cans, opt for a shelving situation designed for storing your beers.
+Keep in mind that some craft beers, hard seltzers and mixers come in different sized cans/bottles, so it’s helpful if the layout inside the fridge is adjustable.
+If you’re a wine drinker, make sure the fridge comes with removable shelves, or has a separate section for wine bottles.

+      **Look**

+      Having a glass door on the fridge is great to show people what you have in your bar.
+It usually ups the price a little, but will give your space more of a bar feel.

+      **Reversible Doors **

+      Details matter, so make sure a single-door beverage cooler has a reversible door to install the handle on either the left or right side.
+      This will allow you to save space and make sure your unit functions exactly as it should within your space.

+      **Noise**

+      You will want a fridge that won’t disrupt your conversations or interfere with the game on the  TV.
+The more industrial, larger fridges make more noise, and are probably unnecessary unless you have a huge space.

+      **Temperature **

+      When it comes to proper storage and taste preservation, temperature plays a key role in protecting your collection.
+Think about what you drink most – the recommended serving temperature for stouts is 50 to 55 degrees, pale ales at 45 to 55 degrees, and lagers at between 40 to 45 – so it does matter.
+Some beverage fridges come with dual temperature zones to make it even easier to properly house your entire line of beverages – a good choice to keep your regulars happy.
     actions: []
     image_alt: lorem-ipsum
     video_embed_html: >-